 Life outside of work: I’m an avid handyman and ‘fixer upper’ with limited skills and ability.
 My dream project is to restore a classic 60’s era American convertible car, which one day I hope to take my two daughters to their weddings in!

 Company Secretary & Director of Corporate Affairs

-Cecile is a Chartered Secretary and a Certified Practicing Accountant and holds a Bachelor of Business (Accounting) and a Graduate Diploma of Applied Corporate Governance with the Governance Institute of Australia.
-She is a graduate of the Australian Institute of Company Directors.
-In addition, Cecile serves on the Governance Institute of Australia’s Legislation Review Committee and is the Chair of Community Care (Northern Beaches) Limited.
-In 2015 she was awarded the Paul Harris Fellow by Rotary for her charitable work with the latter.
+Cecile is a Chartered Secretary and a Certified Practicing Accountant.
+She has a Bachelor of Business (Accounting) and a Graduate Diploma of Applied Corporate Governance.
+She is a graduate of the Australian Institute of Company Directors and serves on the Governance Institute of Australia’s Legislation Review Committee.
+Always one to give back, Cecile is the Chairman of CCNB Limited and her community work was recognised with a Rotary Paul Harris Fellow in 2015.

 Managing Director, Asia